Offers for our Grahame Park customers

 We provide our residents with a variety of exciting employment and training opportunities.
 Through our programmes we can help residents to achieve their goals.
 We can help you with looking for a job, thinking of a career change or looking for training opportunities.
 For more please e-mail SEI@genesisha.org.uk.

 We are also offering the following free job clubs:

 Wednesdays (10am - 12pm) - One Stop Shop

 Wednesdays (2pm - 4pm) - Community Centre (4, The Concourse, London NW9 5XB)

 Able, Capable & Employed (ACE)

-ACE offers one to one support and specialist advice to Barnet residents to prepare them for suitable jobs.
-Throughout the project, we aim to support 20 people by matching them to paid, supported job opportunities.
+ACE offers one to one support and advice to Barnet residents to prepare them for suitable jobs.
+With this project we aim to support 20 people by matching them to paid, supported job opportunities.